abudaan/WebMIDIAPI_es6/README.md

 ####Use with Nodejs

-You can use the shim in your Nodejs projects as well:
+You can use the polyfill in your Nodejs projects as well:

 ```
 var navigator = require('web-midi-api');